nstogner/learning-http/3-http-mvp/NOTES.md

 # HTTP MVP

+- There are multiple versions of HTTP
-- An HTTP 1.0/1.1 request is nothing more than a few lines of text.
+- A HTTP 1.0/1.1 request is nothing more than a few lines of text.
+(We will focus on 1.0 b/c it is simpler)
+- HTTP 2.0 is a binary format (We will not touch on this)
+- For each HTTP request, there is a single HTTP response
-- The structure of these lines is defined by [RFC 1945](https://tools.ietf.org/html/rfc1945).
+- The structure of an HTTP 1.0 request and response is defined by [RFC 1945](https://tools.ietf.org/html/rfc1945)
-- Wikipedia has a good example of an HTTP request: https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol
+- [Wikipedia](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) has a good example
 - Each line is seperated by a Carraige Return byte (CR = "\r") followed by a Line Feed byte (LF = "\n")

 # Request Structure